-The majority of the children on the SEND register have their needs met using quality first teaching and differentiation within the classroom.
-In most cases this is fulfilled by the teachers by differentiating learning and adapting their planning to ensure that it incorporates opportunities to meet the learning styles of the individuals.
+The majority of the children on the SEND register have their needs met using quality first teaching and adaptation within the classroom.
+In most cases this is fulfilled by the teachers by adapting learning and planning to ensure that it incorporates opportunities to meet the learning styles of the individuals.
 A range of interventions are also used within the school to provide an individual personalised learning session for the children.